paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-031-enlistments.md

 ## § 503.
 Enlistments: recruiting campaigns; compilation of directory information
 **(a) Recruiting Campaigns.—**

-(1) The Secretary concerned shall conduct intensive recruiting campaigns to obtain enlistments in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, and Regular Coast Guard.
+(1) The Secretary concerned shall conduct intensive recruiting campaigns to obtain enlistments in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, and Regular Coast Guard and the Space Force.

 (2) The Secretary of Defense shall act on a continuing basis to enhance the effectiveness of recruitment programs of the Department of Defense (including programs conducted jointly and programs conducted by the separate armed forces) through an aggressive program of advertising and market research targeted at prospective recruits for the armed forces and those who may influence prospective recruits.
 Subchapter I of chapter 35 of title 44 shall not apply to actions taken as part of that program.

+(3) PII regarding a prospective recruit collected or compiled under this subsection shall be kept confidential, and a person who has had access to such PII may not disclose the information except for purposes of this section or other purpose authorized by law.

+(4) In the course of conducting a recruiting campaign, the Secretary concerned shall—

+  (A) notify a prospective recruit of data collection policies of the armed force concerned; and

+  (B) permit the prospective recruit to elect not to participate in such data collection.

+(5) In this subsection, the term “PII” means personally identifiable information.

 **(b) Compilation of Directory Information.—**